googlearchive/nano/README.md

 - Be readable
 - Be robust

-## People Can't Know What They Want Until They Have What They Need
+## Can't Know What I Want Until I Have What I Need

 #### Platformophilia Can Satisfy Needs